About Shopify APIs

 - With a few APIs, you’ll need to request access from Shopify and be approved before you can start making calls

-The Admin API is Shopify’s most-used API.
-It’s used to read and write data about merchant stores, products, orders, and more.
-It’s also used when building apps to add new features to the Shopify admin, the store management interface that merchants use to run their Shopify stores.
+The Admin API is used to read and write data about merchant stores, products, orders, and more.
+You can use the Admin API to build apps that add features to the Shopify admin, the store management interface used by merchants.
+The Admin API is accessible using either GraphQL (recommended) or REST.

-The Storefront API is used to extend Shopify buying experiences beyond Shopify’s built-in sales channels (such as online stores or POS).
-It allows developers to read product data, as well as create orders and customer records.
-Sometimes you’ll see this concept referred to as “headless commerce.”
+The Storefront API is used to extend Shopify buying experiences into web, mobile, and gaming environments that go beyond Shopify's built-in sales channels such as the online store or Shopify POS.
+It allows developers to work with customer and product data, and to create custom storefronts.
+Sometimes you'll see this approach referred to as headless commerce.

-In addition to the standard templating functionality available in the open source version of Liquid, Shopify stores have access to an additional set of Liquid objects that function as an API for shop data; Shopify Liquid allows you to access a variety of dynamic Shopify-specific data, such as product collections, discount codes, shipping methods, and more within a theme.
+In addition to the standard templating functionality available in the open source version of Liquid, Shopify stores have access to an additional set of Liquid objects that function as an API for shop data.
+Shopify Liquid allows you to access a variety of dynamic Shopify-specific data within themes, such as product collections, discount codes, shipping methods, and more.

-The Ajax API is used with Shopify themes to add interactions that don’t require reloading the web page.
+The Ajax API is used with Shopify themes to update a buyer’s shopping cart without having to refresh the browser.
 Examples include getting basic product information, adding a product to a shopping cart, or clearing the cart contents.

 The Analytics API is accessed through the Admin API.
 It allows you to use a query language called ShopifyQL to get detailed metrics about a merchant’s store.
 It’s available only for merchants on the Advanced Shopify plan and up.

-Deprecated APIs may remain available but are unsupported and may stop working at any time.
+Deprecated APIs remain available but are unsupported and can stop working at any time.
 Developers should migrate to supported alternatives as soon as possible.